greg-raven/grus/_posts/2013-09-11-no-stem-crisis.md

 - Letters
 tags:
 - immigration
-- Representative Bass
+- Bass
-- Representative Becerra
+- Becerra
-- Representative Bera
+- Bera
-- Representative Brownley
+- Brownley
-- Representative Calvert
+- Calvert
-- Representative Campbell
+- Campbell
-- Representative Capps
+- Capps
-- Representative Cardenas
+- Cardenas
-- Representative Chu
+- Chu
-- Representative Costa
+- Costa
-- Representative Davis
+- Davis
-- Representative Denham
+- Denham
-- Representative Eshoo
+- Eshoo
-- Representative Farr
+- Farr
-- Representative Garamendi
+- Garamendi
-- Representative Hahn
+- Hahn
-- Representative Henry Waxman
+- Henry Waxman
-- Representative Honda
+- Honda
-- Representative Huffman
+- Huffman
-- Representative Hunter
+- Hunter
-- Representative Issa
+- Issa
-- Representative LaMalfa
+- LaMalfa
-- Representative Lee
+- Lee
-- Representative Lofgren
+- Lofgren
-- Representative Lowenthal
+- Lowenthal
-- Representative Matsui
+- Matsui
-- Representative Maxine Waters
+- Maxine Waters
-- Representative McCarthy
+- McCarthy
-- Representative McClintock
+- McClintock
-- Representative McKeon
+- McKeon
-- Representative McNerney
+- McNerney
-- Representative Miller
+- Miller
-- Representative Napolitano
+- Napolitano
-- Representative Negrete McLeod
+- Negrete McLeod
-- Representative Nunes
+- Nunes
-- Representative Paul Cook
+- Paul Cook
-- Representative Pelosi
+- Pelosi
-- Representative Peters
+- Peters
-- Representative Rohrabacher
+- Rohrabacher
-- Representative Roybal-Allard
+- Roybal-Allard
-- Representative Royce
+- Royce
-- Representative Ruiz
+- Ruiz
-- Representative Sanchez
+- Sanchez
-- Representative Schiff
+- Schiff
-- Representative Sherman
+- Sherman
-- Representative Speier
+- Speier
-- Representative Swalwell
+- Swalwell
-- Representative Takano
+- Takano
-- Representative Thompson
+- Thompson
-- Representative Valadao
+- Valadao
-- Representative Vargas
+- Vargas
-- Senator Barbara Boxer
+- Barbara Boxer
-- Senator Dianne Feinstein
+- Dianne Feinstein
 ---

 I work in the technology industry and I can safely say that there is no shortage of workers in my field.
 This myth is propagated by those who want to have a steady supply of expendable labor they can hire at lower wages.
 Please act to reduce this surplus of labor so that all American STEM workers can find well-paying jobs.